A voice for

 Aloe gel is used to soothe skin problems like dermatitis (eczema), lichen planus, psoriasis, leg ulcers and other wounds, burns and for mouth ulcers.
 It is one of the most common ingredients in many cosmetic products.

-• Into the heart of Aloe Vera
+• Into the heart of aloe vera

 Aloe vera contains carbohydrates (polysaccharides) which provide the unctuous sensation of the gel and juice, and with other ingredients can also regenerate tissues into which it comes in contact.